anmol091192/linqiaCodingChallenge/README.md

 # Twitter Content Lab

-Twitter Content Labis a simple webApp to display N sorted tweets with one or more hashtags.
+Twitter Content Lab is a simple webApp to display N sorted tweets with one or more hashtags.
 Tweets can be sorted based on favourites , retweets and followers count.

 ## Getting Started